-Empathy Differentiates Staff in Stressful Situations
+Empathy Differentiates Virtual Assistants in Stressful Situations

-To demonstrate the power of empathy in supportive roles, I’d like to tell you a story about one of our Team Leads, Leslie.
+To demonstrate the power of empathy in virtual assistant roles, I’d like to tell you a story about one of our Team Leads, Leslie.
 Before joining Prialto, Leslie worked as a customer support specialist for a travel agency.
 As part of an escalation team, she frequently dealt with frustrated customers who were experiencing challenges with their travel plans.
 However, there was one incident that was a pivotal moment in her career.

 The wife of an international celebrity called because, when she and her husband’s entourage arrived at their hotel, the desk agent told them that someone canceled three of their five room reservations and there were no remaining rooms available.
 She was furious.
 Her husband was scheduled to perform in Las Vegas that night, and most of their group had nowhere to stay.
 After making one customer service agent cry, she was transferred to Leslie to resolve the issue.